-Note: As of June 30, 2023, unless otherwise noted.
+Note: As of September 30, 2023, unless otherwise noted.

-- 1. Includes \$50 million of Strategic Partnership Secondaries - 2.
-As of July 2023.
+^{1.} Includes \$25 million of Strategic Partnership Secondaries

+^{2.} As of July 2023.
 Includes tenure with Landmark Partners.
-In 2021, Landmark Partners was acquired by Ares Management, and in 2022 Landmark was fully rebranded as Ares Secondaries. - 3.
-As of March 31, 2022.
-Includes both secondary deals and primary investments made within Ares' secondary funds. - 4.
-We believe these to be examples of the potential advantages of Ares Secondaries.
-There is no guarantee every investment will reflect each of the advantages noted herein.
+In 2021, Landmark Partners was acquired by Ares Management, and in 2022 Landmark was fully rebranded as Ares Secondaries.

+^{3.} As of June 30, 2023.
+Includes both secondary deals and primary investments made within Ares' secondary funds.

-Other Businesses
+Other Businesses1

-Ares' other businesses include Ares Insurance Solutions, our dedicated, in-house team that provides solutions to insurance clients, AAC1 and AACT2, special purpose acquisition companies
+Ares' other businesses include Ares Insurance Solutions, our dedicated, in-house team that provides solutions to insurance clients and AACT2 a special purpose acquisition company